matssom/storable-state/README.md

 });
 ```

-**NB:** the set method is also passed to the writable store if you want to use async there as well.
+**NB:** the `set` method is also passed to the writable store if you want to use async there as well.

 <br>

 ## Storable

-The storable store is essentially the same as the writable, however, the store will interact with the localStorage api to preserve state between page refershes.
+The storable store is essentially the writable store with and extra method and integration with the localStorage api to preserve state between page refershes.
 To get this to work you need to provide a key to the storable store.
 This key will be used to save and retrieve the stored state from localStorage.

 ```js
 import { storable } from 'storable-state';